 Mid Michigan College (Mid) is committed to maintaining a healthy and safe working, learning, and social environment where every individual is treated with civility, dignity and respect.
-As such, Mid prohibits acts of nondiscriminatory harassment (commonly referred to as bullying) against any member of the campus community, including staff, faculty, and student workers.
-The College strongly encourages anyone who is a victim of or observes such behavior in the context of College employment or activities to punctually report it to Human Resources or the Office of College Compliance and Ethics.
-The College has a responsibility to promptly address reports of nondiscriminatory harassment/bullying behavior and will respond efficiently and appropriately through the process outlined in this procedure in order to prevent and correct behavior that violates these guidelines.
+As such, Mid prohibits acts of nondiscriminatory harassment (such as uncivil behavior, bullying, hazing) against any member of the campus community, including staff, faculty, and student workers.
+The College strongly encourages anyone who is a victim of or observes such behavior in the context of College employment or activities, to punctually report it to Human Resources or the Office of College Compliance and Ethics.
+The College has a responsibility to promptly address reports of nondiscriminatory harassment and will respond timely and appropriately through the process outlined in this procedure in order to prevent and correct behavior that violates these guidelines.

-Separate from this Procedure, the College has established and administers the Campus Non Discrimination, Harassment and Sexual Misconduct Policy which addresses unlawful misconduct that occurs against protected characteristics in any of Mid's educational/work programs and activities.
-This Employee Nondiscriminatory Harassment Procedure is not intended to create individual or group rights (whether contractual or otherwise) that do not exist under law.
+Separate from this Procedure, the College has established and oversees the Campus Non Discrimination, Harassment and Sexual Misconduct Policy which addresses unlawful misconduct that occurs against protected characteristics in any of Mid's educational/work programs and activities.
+The Employee Nondiscriminatory Harassment Procedure is not intended to create individual or group rights (whether contractual or otherwise) that do not exist under law.
 This Procedure provides the College with the means to address conduct that is not necessarily unlawful but has the potential to cause disruption and dissention in the workplace.

 This process will not be applied in any manner that will violate the rights of academic freedom and/or freedom of expression.
-It is intended to cover 'workplace' employee discord and/or bullying.
+It is intended to cover 'workplace' employee discord, uncivil behavior, bullying, hazing, and harassing conduct in general.
 It will not be interpreted or implemented in a way that undermines or supersedes a supervisor's authority to appropriately manage their work unit.
 This process is intended to be consistent with (and shall not supersede or negate) any campus policy, process, or procedure that regulates conduct.